xwenn/Project8_TrainlyIO/README.md

 This project is intended for potential investors in the Trainly.io App Store, as well as for those interested in the database development process of a technology startup company.
 The code is compatible with Java and the system can just run in the terminal.

 ---
+## Video

+You can see the video about how to start the program at the website:
+A "demo" video showing input/output examples of tasks at the websit:

 ## Functionalities